Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Conclusion

-Moreover, this work directly mitigates three challenges for NISQ-era quantum biology applications: explicit treatment of multiconfigurational electronic correlations through purpose-designed shallow-depth quantum circuits, enhancing the ability of calculating strongly correlated system; systematic error cancellation through focus on energy differences rather than absolute energies, where we discovered that errors partially cancel in Marcus parameter calculations with quantum hardware, alleviating the quantum noise's impact on derived observables; and integration within a scalable multiscale framework adaptable to future hardware improvements, minimizing software and algorithmic modification while maintaining utility.
+Moreover, this work also mitigates three challenges for NISQ-era quantum biology applications: explicit treatment of multiconfigurational electronic correlations through purpose-designed shallow-depth quantum circuits, enhancing the ability of calculating strongly correlated system; systematic error cancellation through focus on energy differences rather than absolute energies, where we discovered that errors partially cancel in Marcus parameter calculations with quantum hardware, alleviating the quantum noise's impact on derived observables; and integration within a scalable multiscale framework adaptable to future hardware improvements, minimizing software and algorithmic modification while maintaining utility via the flexible VQE calculation.

 Several limitations warrant future investigation.
 Firstly, current quantum hardware constraints may restrict active space sizes and computational accuracy.
 Secondly, efficient optimization and measurement grouping methods should be developed to lower the costs of quantum computation, enabling sampling across more protein conformations on superconducting quantum hardware, which was the main obstacle while conducting experimental validation.
 Thirdly, our separate treatment of indole rings on two tryptophan residues, while justified by weak electronic coupling, represents an approximation that could be improved by simultaneous evaluation of multiple rings to capture longer-range interactions and intermediate transfer states.
+Besides, in this proof-of-principle study we did not perform a systematic sensitivity analysis with respect to the precise QM/MM partitioning or to enlarging the tryptophan active spaces, as such an investigation would require a substantially larger set of high-level quantum calculations; exploring these alternatives will be an important direction for future work.

+Additionally, the empirical HEA circuits adopted here are constructed for the present compact tryptophan active spaces under fixed $(N_\alpha,N_\beta)$ constraints and are not expected to be directly transferable.
+Therefore, developing more systematic and automated strategies for symmetry- and configuration-guided HEA constructions, and assessing their performance in larger active spaces and broader scenarios (e.g., bond-dissociation/potential-energy curves), would also be a valuable direction for future work.